hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - advantage over SNMP: <span style="color: #bb6600;">scalability</span>
   - types of data in telemetry info
     - flow info: endpoints, protocols, ports, when the flow started, how long the flow was active, etc.
-    - <span style="color: #bb6600;">interpacket variation</span>: any interpacket variations within the flow, e.g., variation in Time To Live (TTL), IP and TCP flags, payload length, etc
+    - <span style="color: #bb6600;">interpacket variation</span>:
+      - any interpacket variations within the flow, e.g., variation in Time To Live (TTL), IP and TCP flags, payload length, etc
+      - capture variations seen within the flow, such as the packets TTL, IP/TCP flags, and payload length
     - context details: derived outside the packet header, including variation in buffer utilization, packet drops within a flow, association with tunnel endpoints, etc.
   - <span style="color: #bb6600;">Model-Driven Telemetry</span>
     - a new approach for network monitoring